GAR-Project/project/README.md

 The `Vagrantfile` itself is written in `ruby`.
 It's contents are mostly in plain English and we have included comments for the tricky parts so as to make everything as clear as possible.
 You can even use this `Vagrantfile` as a template for your own projects!

-### File struct: `stdout` and friends
+### File descriptors: `stdout` and friends

-What's a file struct?
+What's a file descriptor?
 We can think of it as an information bundle describing a place we can write data to and read data from.
-We can employ these file descriptors to communicate our programs with the exterior world by means of a file.
+We can employ these file descriptors to communicate our programs with the exterior world by menas of a file.
 In `C` we can open files through their file descriptors which we create thanks to the `fopen()` function.
 If you take a closer look at the documentation you will see the type returned by `fopen()` is in fact a pointer to a `FILE struct` (i.e a `FILE*`).
 This `FILE struct` contains info about the file itself: Have we reached the `End Of File` mark?, where are we going to read/write with our next instruction?, has there been any error when reading/writing data?
 This will let us handle our file in any way we want!

 If you think about it we are constantly writing to the terminal from our programs using functions like `printf()` in `C` and `print()` in `python3`.
 Do you remember opening a file descriptor to be able to write to the terminal?
 I bet not!
 This is because our running programs are given 3 default file descriptors: `stdout`, `stdin` and `stderr`.
 These are connected to the terminal running the program (usually), the keyboard and the terminal as well (usually) respectively.
-If you have used `C` you may go ahead and try to call `fprintf()` and pass `stdout` as the file descriptor (the first argument).
+If you have used `C` you may go ahed and try to call `fprintf()` and pass `stdout` as the file descriptor (the first argument).
 You'll see that you'll be writing to the screen!
 We can then see how both `stdout` and `stderr` are output file descriptors but `stdin` is used for reading keyboard input.
-As we are mainly concerned with `stdout` we won't go into much detail here.
+As we are mainly concermed with `stdout` we won't go into much detail here.

 Why do we have two file descriptors "attached" to the terminal you ask?
 This let's us separate a programs terminal output into 2 classes: normal output and error/debugging output.
 Even though both would appear in the terminal if we didn't take any further action we can redirect `stderr` to a file for later inspection which is a common practice.
-This redirection is carried out when invoking the program from a terminal.
+This redicrection is carried out when incoking the program from a terminal.
 The following command would redirect `My_prog.ex`'s `stderr` output to a file called `I_mesed_up.txt`:

 ```bash
 ./My_prog.ex 2>I_messed_up.txt
 ```

-Now, a file struct is an abstraction used by **C**.
-We've previously said that `fopen()` returned a pointer, that is, a memory address.
-The things is that Linux itself knows nothing about a `FILE` struct, it only understands file descriptors which are a simple integer.
-Now the key aspect is to find out the relation between these `FILE` structs and the corresponding file descriptors.
-Even though we haven't dug any deeper we believe there must be some kind of "map" or "vector" somewhere that can be indexed with each file descriptor to get the address of each file struct.
-We may be outright wrong, but finding a `FILE**` somewhere whose indexes are file descriptors wouldn't be much of a surprise.
-Anyway, we have some predefined file descriptors we can use when invoking commands.
-These are:
+Please note that each file descriptors are associated to a given number:

 * `stdin`: `0`
 * `stdout`: `1`